 Student Benefits: GoPass (bus pass), free Office 365, Emergency Financial Assistance, Food Pantry, Optical Shop, and more are listed in the Student Services section.

 International Student Socials: A time to relax, chat, and get the latest international student and Durham Tech updates.
 Free coffee, tea, and snacks.
 All Non-US Citizens welcome - permanent Residents, Refugees, Asylees, DACA, and all visa holders (see events below),

 Project TALK: A place for local and international students to interact with each other in a casual and social environment (see events below).

-If you have questions or need more information, email Paula Wilder, Director, EAP and Continuing Education for Non-Native English Speakers or call 919-536-7200, ext.
+If you have questions or need more information, complete an information request form or email Paula Wilder, Director, EAP and Continuing Education for Non-Native English Speakers or call 919-536-7200, ext.
 4053.

 Durham Technical Community College is accredited by the Commission on English Language Program Accreditation for the period August 2018 through August 2023 and agrees to uphold the CEA Standards for English Language Programs and Institutions.
 CEA is recognized by the U.S. Secretary of Education as a nationally recognized accrediting agency for English language programs and institutions in the U.S. For further information about this accreditation, please contact CEA, 1001 North Fairfax Street, Suite 630, Alexandria, VA 22314, 703-665-3400, www.cea-accredit.org.